 BEAUFORT, S.C.
-(WSAV) – The city of Beaufort has condemned a home after authorities discovered 18 cats in “extremely poor health” and dead rodents inside of the residence.
+(WSAV) – The Beaufort Police Department arrested a woman after authorities discovered 18 cats in “extremely poor health” and dead rodents inside of her home.

-According to the Beaufort Police Department, it’s patrol division was notified on Wednesday by Beaufort County Animal Services (BCAS) of numerous reports of possible animal cruelty at a home in the 500 block of Pine Court North.
+According to the BPD, it’s patrol division was notified on Wednesday by Beaufort County Animal Services (BCAS) of numerous reports of possible animal cruelty at a home in the 500 block of Pine Court North.

-When Beaufort Police and BCAS attempted to talk to the resident, only identified as a 51-year-old woman, they were met with an “overwhelming odor of urine, ammonia and rotting trash emanating from the residence.”
+When Beaufort Police and BCAS attempted to talk to Osborne, they were met with an “overwhelming odor of urine, ammonia and rotting trash emanating from the residence.”

 Investigators obtained a search warrant to enter the home, finding “unsanitary and unsafe” conditions.

 The police department said some of the cats were in rusting cages full of fecal matter; some apparently had been in the cages for an extended period and could not fully use their legs.

 “The caged cats suffered from malnutrition and apparent ammonia burns from the urine that collected in the cages,” Beaufort Police said.
 “Roaches and fleas infested the cats’ bedding and living areas and some of them were too weak to lift their heads.”

 Officers also found dead rats and a turtle with a broken shell that was “clinging to life” in foul-smelling water in a bathtub.